Skip to Main Content

 Vienna's fine dining geography has long centred on the first district and its immediate surroundings, where addresses like Silvio Nickol Gourmet Restaurant and Esszimmer - Everybody's Darling anchor the city's Michelin tier.
 Herzig operates at a deliberate remove from that cluster.
 The restaurant occupies the ground floor of the Dorotheum-Fünfhaus, a listed building from the 1920s that once functioned as a pawnshop and auction house in the working-class 15th district.
 That history is not incidental to the atmosphere: the former auction hall gives the dining room a ceiling height and spatial openness that few purpose-built restaurants achieve.
 Hardwood flooring, designer chairs, and commissioned artwork by Peter Jellitsch and Clemens Wolf fill the space without softening its industrial edge.
 The effect reads less like a Viennese Beisl and more like a gallery in a repurposed warehouse, which is precisely the point.

 The rooftop terrace adds a separate register entirely.
-Reached from the main building, it functions as an aperitif or nightcap station rather than a full dining space, offering an refined vantage point over the surrounding neighbourhood before or after the meal below.
+Reached from the main building, it functions as an aperitif or nightcap station rather than a full dining space, offering a refined vantage point over the surrounding neighbourhood before or after the meal below.
 In a city where rooftop access at this tier is rare outside hotel properties, the terrace represents a meaningful structural advantage for warm-weather evenings.

-How the Menu Is Built — and What That Architecture Reveals
+How the Menu Is Built, and What That Architecture Reveals

 The set menu format at Herzig runs in two sizes, a larger and a smaller progression, with a vegetarian path available on prior arrangement.
 That structure is worth examining for what it signals.
 Single-path tasting menus, common at two- and three-star addresses like Silvio Nickol or Konstantin Filippou, commit the kitchen to one statement per evening.
 Herzig's two-tier format instead acknowledges different appetites and visit intentions without fracturing into à la carte optionality.
 The vegetarian arrangement, offered by request rather than as a standing parallel menu, keeps the kitchen's primary voice intact while extending access.